ARM-software/ebbr/source/chapter5-variable-storage.rst

     vendor’s variable.

 Data
     The field contains the value of the variable.
+For authenticated variables that are not time authenticated the *Data* field starts with the authentication header as used by SetVariable().